cristeab/aq_dashboard/README.md

 # Air Quality Dashboard

 Web server based on FastAPI Python package for displaying in real time the Air Quality Index (AQI), as well as the particle concentration for different particle diameters.
-Other air pollutants (Total Volatile Organic Components, Nitrate Oxides, Carbon Dioxide, etc) and environmental parameters (Temperature, Pressure, Relative Humidity, Noise Level, etc) are also shown.
+Other air pollutants (Total Volatile Organic Compounds, Nitrate Oxides, Carbon Dioxide, etc) and environmental parameters (Temperature, Pressure, Relative Humidity, Noise Level, etc) are also shown.
 The data is delivered over websockets periodically to the web page.

 ## Prerequisites